philipjc/old_philipjc/_posts/2015-08-02-JavaScript-Replacing-characters.markdown

 {% endhighlight %}

 Okay, nice.
 So now I have an Array with each individual character ready to loop over.
-Array.forEach() will loop through its attached Array and execute a a passed function on each element it loops over once.
+Array.forEach() will loop through its attached Array and execute a passed function on each element it loops over once.
 The function passed into forEach also takes the index argument which returns the index value of the current element looped over (this comes in handy later).

 {%highlight js%}
 function DNAStrand(dna) {